Frequently Asked Questions

 - Dress, Polo shirt, blouse or top.
 No T-shirts, bare shoulders or plunging necklines.

 - Trousers/pants, slacks, skirt or smart jeans.
 No shorts, short skirts or torn/frayed jeans

 - Shoes, clean sports shoes or smart sandals.
 No flip-flops/thongs

 Will IALF help with job placement?

 Not directly.
-However, course input sessions cover how and where to find ESL work both in Indonesia and elsewhere.
-We also highlight key areas of concern such as assessing the reputation of a school.
+However, there is a session in the final week of the course on finding work.
+This includes advice about how and where to find ESL work both in Indonesia and elsewhere.
 We are more than happy to act as referees for our trainees.
 Once you have gained the Trinity Cert Tesol Certificate, you will have the freedom to choose where you would like to work and for which ESL teaching institution.

 top of page